Charity to pay $4 million to resolve U.S. pharma kickback probe

 TAF did not admit wrongdoing.
 It said it fully cooperated with the investigators and is committed to operating in full compliance with federal guidelines governing how charities like it can provide assistance to Medicare patients.

-Biogen, Novartis and Teva Pharmaceutical Industries Ltd (TEVA.TA), which the department said also provided the charity money, did not respond to requests for comment or declined to comment.
+Biogen, Novartis and Teva Pharmaceutical Industries Ltd, which the department said also provided the charity money, did not respond to requests for comment or declined to comment.

 Drug companies are prohibited from subsidizing co-payments for patients enrolled in the government’s Medicare healthcare program for those aged 65 and older.
 Companies may donate to non-profits providing co-pay assistance as long as they are independent.